mosaicnetworks/chatterboxhub/README.md

 We aim to enable IBC communication between a mobile ad hoc blockchain and a central Cosmos hub using IBC.
 The mobile blockchain is within our Chatterbox app, which forms an adhoc blockchain using WiFi direct.
 We will host out central hub on AWS.

+We will add a karma system to the chatterbox app.
+Each message will have thumbs up and thumbs down button added to it.
+Each button press will generate a transaction to increase / decrease the karma of the user making the comment.
+These transactions pass through consensus and are applied to the block chain.
+These transactions are summarised and communicated via IBC to the central hub where they are stored in the state of the central hub.

+## How's it going

+We are attempting to implement a hub using the Cosmos SDK from a standing start (in terms of Cosmos knowledge at least).
+This is no small challenge.

+Thus far we have melted 2 laptops, one with a faulty temperature sensor (unrelated to the quite mild weather) one going rogue and filling its hard disk necessitating recovery disks and a complete reinstallation of the Go development environment (exquisite timing we thought).